 A bunch of smartphone companies like OPPO have begun bundling inbuilt tools for eliminating messaging spam.
 The feature is usually present on phones from China-based OEMs and can be found inside the “Phone Manager” app.

-So those were some of the methods you can look into for getting rid of WhatsApp spam.
+So those are some of the methods you can look into for getting rid of WhatsApp spam.
 Let us know in the comment section down below if we missed a good one.